How To Use a Clamp Meter: Steps and Safety

 Conduit is the backbone of safe electrical installations.
 Choosing the right type matters — not just for performance, but also for meeting code.

 Curious about how electrical systems are put together?
 Learning about conduit is a smart first step.
-Employers expect technicians to know which conduit to use, how to install it and how to stay compliant, which is why Universal Technical Institute (UTI) includes conduit fundamentals in its hands-on electrical training, preparing students for real-world career opportunities.130
+Employers expect technicians to know which conduit to use, how to install it and how to stay compliant, which is why Universal Technical Institute (UTI) includes conduit fundamentals in its hands-on electrical training, preparing students for real-world career opportunities after graduation.130

 Keep reading to break down the most common types of electrical conduit — electrical metallic tubing (EMT), polyvinyl chloride (PVC) and flexible metal conduit (FMC) — and see how UTI helps aspiring techs build these skills.